 - Screen resolution is NOT spectacular but it is crisp/readable.
 Resolution is functional although perhaps when drawing maps there could be welcomed small improvements to the resolution just to be a bit prettier.

-- When following a route the map does not always properly align itself to make the route ahead as visible as it could be.
+- When following a route the map does not always properly orientate itself to the route ahead and make it as visible as it could be.

 - There are no apps.
 But Wahoo’s strategy here is to provide a super-open platform and then link in key functionalities from other providers rather than providing that complexity themselves in their app.